NaverCloudPlatform/terraform-provider-ncloud/docs/resources/object_storage_bucket_acl.md

 The following arguments are supported:

-* `bucket_id` - (Required) Target bucket id to create(same as bucket name).
+* `bucket_name` - (Required) Target bucket id to create(same as bucket name).
 Bucket name must be between 3 and 63 characters long, can contain lowercase letters, numbers, periods, and hyphens.
 It must start and end with a letter or number, and cannot have consecutive periods.
 * `rule` - (Required) Rule to apply.
 Value must be one of "private", "public-read", "public-read-write", "authenticated-read".

 ## Import

 ### `terraform import` command

-* Object Storage Bucket ACL can be imported using the `id`.
+* Object Storage Bucket ACL can be imported using the `bucket_name`.
 For example:

 ```console
 $ terraform import ncloud_objectstorage_bucket_acl.rsc_name bucket_acl_bucket-name